-Houston House Pre-Audit Questionnaire Policy 900.00 Staff and Resident Sexual Misconduct FBOB Statement of Work- Staffing requirements Houston House Staffing Plan w/ floorplans & camera locations CRJ Annual PREA Report CRJ Board Meeting Minutes/ budget approval PREA Coordinator Memo on the review process
+Coolidge House Pre-Audit Questionnaire

+Policy 900.00 Staff and Resident Sexual Misconduct

+FBOB Statement of Work- Staffing requirements

+Coolidge House Staffing Plan w/ floorplans & camera locations

+CRJ Annual PREA Report

+CRJ Board Meeting Minutes/ budget approval

+PREA Coordinator Memo on the review process

+PREA Coordinator

+Coolidge House Director

+Random Residents

+Random Staff

-PREA Coordinator Houston House Director Random Residents Random Staff Staffing consistent with schedule
+Staffing consistent with schedule

 Indicator (a).
-Houston House has developed a narrative staffing plan that describes the number of staff per shift to provide adequate supervision of the residents in promoting a safe environment.
+Coolidge House has developed a narrative staffing plan that describes the number of staff per shift to provide adequate supervision of the residents in promoting a safe environment.
 The narrative document addresses the facility's physical layout and the location of cameras that support active supervision.
-The 12-page documentation addresses the various elements required in indicators (a) and (c).
-As a Federal Bureau of Prison-funded facility staffing expectations are part of the contractual document which was provided.
+The 16-page documentation addresses the various elements required in indicators (a) and (c).
 In speaking with the agency leadership, it is clear they take into consideration all incidents, not just PREA events, in deciding staffing and video surveillance needs.
-The Agency's staffing plan covers staffing assignments, the physical plant's layout, the placement of cameras, and identified blind spots.
+The staffing plan was guided by the contractual guidelines of the Federal Bureau of Prisons and standards promulgated by the American Correctional Association.
+The Auditor reviewed the FBOP statement of work document which sets a guideline for agencies and found the current staffing plan to be consistent with those measures.
+FBOP guidelines ensure the staff monitoring the residents are dedicated to this purpose.
+The Agency's staffing plan covers staffing assignments, the physical plant's layout, the placement of cameras, and identify blind spots.
 The document also covers the current makeup of the population and the frequency of PREA related incidents.

 During the onsite portion of the audit, the Auditor was able to see the cameras' locations and the positioning of offices that support residents' supervision.
-The facility has had no allegations of sexual assault since opening the facility, and when redesigning the facility, they added cameras to improve supervision.
+The facility has had one allegations of sexual assault in the past year.
+The Director was able to point out where the facility added cameras to improve supervision.
 Policy 900.00 (page 4) addresses this indicator's elements by defining the staffing plan's content expectations.
-Interviews with the facility Director and the Vice President of Social Justice

-Services further support knowledge of the elements to be considered initially and in an annual review.
+Interviews with the facility Director and the Contract Oversight Manager further support knowledge of the elements to be considered initially and in an annual review.
 The Auditor also reviewed the staffing schedule, including the non-custodial positions, to compare against client schedules.
 This supports those additional resources are available to monitor interactions when there is larger movement in the facility.
+Coolidge house has staff offices on housing floors to provide additional eyes and ears as to resident interactions.